margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I have found evidence that God is always leading me to what I need to know, and is always somehow connecting more deeply to something true about myself or others.
 I have found that I can see God's expression everyone through compassion, intelligence, joy, peace.
 I have also found God to be at my right hand in situations, voicing the Truth, and uplifting with the right ideas.

+## Relationship to Spirituality ##
+* Appreciate the architecture of all the churches in the community.
+Learning about a dual language church.

 ## Individual/Society ##
 *I believe* "each individual is a link in the chain - if that link fell, the chain would break." [in 2009, 2010]